api3dao/old-api3-docs/docs/airnode/v1.0/grp-providers/guides/build-an-airnode/configuring-airnode.md

 [<img :src="$withBase('/img/info8.png')" alt="info" class="infoIcon">](../../../reference/deployment-files/config-json.md#httpgateway) The gateway allows the testing of defined endpoints without accessing the blockchain.
 See the [HTTP Gateway](./http-gateway.md) doc for more info.

 - enabled: Enable/disable Airnode's Access to the HTTP gateway
-- apiKey: A user defined apiKey that is passed to the Airnode's gateway base URL
+- apiKey: A user defined API key to authenticate against the gateway.
+The key must have a length of between 30 - 120 characters.

 #### logFormat